jmejia8/Metaheuristics.jl/docs/src/mcdm.md

 # Multi-Criteria Decision-Making

-A set of Multi-Criteria Decision Making (MCDM) methods are available in `Metaheuristics.jl`.
+A set of Multi-Criteria Decision Making (MCDM) methods is available in `Metaheuristics.jl`.

 !!! compat "Maximization or Minimization"
     Here, minimization is always assumed.